alteryx/woodwork/docs/source/start.rst

     category_numeric_dt.types

+    mixed_dt = dt.select(include=['Boolean', 'product_details'])

+    mixed_dt.types

-If we wanted to select individual columns, we just need to specify the column name.
-We can then get access to the data in the Data Column
+If we wanted to select an individual column, we just need to specify the column name.
+We can then get access to the data in the DataColumn:

 .. ipython:: python